Social Media Strategy Examples from Your Favorite Brands

 Many of the brands in our list of examples use user-generated content as a key part of their social media strategy.
 In many ways this is ‘free’ content to sit alongside the content that you generate.
 However, it is also invaluable as users trust other users more readily than they trust brands themselves.

 Lastly, every brand in our list uses video content regularly.
 Whether it’s videos of your employees, videos of your products, or other related videos, users find these accessible.
-It’s always worth using video content where you can.
+It’s worth using video content whenever you can.

 Level up your social accounts